Medicare is federal health insurance for people 65 and older and individuals with qualifying disabilities.

 Home Hospice Care

 Although Medicare Part A mainly encompasses care in institutions, it does pay for in-home hospice care when a doctor certifies that an individual is terminally ill.
-Health care must not prolong the beneficiary’s life but rather help the beneficiary be comfortable when approaching death.
+Health care must not prolong the beneficiary’s life but rather help them be comfortable when approaching death.

 - Pain relief and symptom management